Cornwallis, New Zealand

 Cornwallis is a western coastal settlement of West Auckland, Auckland, New Zealand and forms part of the Waitākere Ranges Regional Park, bordering the Manukau Harbour.
 It is situated on the Karangahape Peninsula (previously called the Puponga Peninsula) between the Kakamatua Inlet and Cornwallis Bay to the east.
 It was the site of the first European settlement in the Auckland Region, a timber and trading port that failed in the 1840s.

 Geography

-Cornwallis is located on the Karangahape Peninsula, 2.7 km peninsula, extending from the Kakamatua Inlet, south to Puponga Point and Lady Bell Point, and northeast to Mill Bay.
+Cornwallis is located on the Karangahape Peninsula, a 2.7 km peninsula, extending from the Kakamatua Inlet, south to Puponga Point and Lady Bell Point, and northeast to Mill Bay.

 The Cornwallis coastal area is dominated by pōhutukawa/rata sheltered coastal fringe forest.
 Higher elevation areas of the peninsula and mainlands are predominantly a warm lowlands pūriri forest.

 History

 Pre-European history

 The Karangahape Peninsula is formed from volcanic-derived sandstones and siltstones, which were laid down during the Otaian age in the Lower Miocene, between 21.7 and 18.7 million years ago.
 Cornwallis was known in pre-colonial times by Tāmaki Māori as Karangahape, named after the tohunga of the Tainui waka and meaning "Hape's chant of welcome".
 Karangahape was a significant coastal settlement, part of the traditional rohe of the Te Kawerau ā Maki iwi, and alongside nearby Parau, Laingholm and Waima, was an important link facilitating trade between the Waitakere Ranges and the Manukau Harbour.
 The traditional trail leading from the peninsula to central Auckland was also named after Hape, becoming the namesake of Karangahape Road.

 Apihai Te Kawau, paramount chief of Ngāti Whātua Ōrākei, settled on the peninsula in the early 19th century, during which the Karangahape Pā was created on the peninsula.
 The pā, located at a beach headland north of the Cornwallis Wharf, is one of the few examples of pā that used earthwork ditch defenses in West Auckland.
 After 1837 and the end of the Musket Wars, most members of Ngāti Whātua returned to settle in Onehunga and Māngere.